-- Drive for 24 hours or use heavy machinery. - Do not take part in activities where you could fall or become injured. - Drink alcohol. - Take sleeping pills or medicines that cause drowsiness unless prescribed by your doctor specifically for postsurgery care. - Make important decisions or sign legal documents. - Take care of children on your own.
+- Drive for 24 hours or use heavy machinery. - Take part in activities where you could fall or become injured. - Drink alcohol. - Take sleeping pills or medications that cause drowsiness unless prescribed by your doctor specifically for postsurgery care. - Make important decisions or sign legal documents. - Take care of children on your own.